Kong/kubernetes-ingress-controller/docs/guides/preserve-client-ip.md

 ### GKE

-You can use `ExternalTrafficPolicy: Cluster` to preserve the Client IP address.
+You can use `ExternalTrafficPolicy: Local` to preserve the Client IP address.

 ### AKS

-You can use `ExternalTrafficPolicy: Cluster` to preserve the Client IP address.
+You can use `ExternalTrafficPolicy: Local` to preserve the Client IP address.

 ### EKS